Watch our video to see why our specialists love Namibia...

 Having fallen in love with Namibia for its ever-changing scenery, spectacular views and sense of adventure on offer, our Namibia specialist Matt set off to find something more remote.
 Searching for a true African wilderness experience led him to the Damaraland and Kunene regions in the north of the country and a unique mobile safari.
 Here are Matt’s highlights…

-My most recent visit to Namibia took me through Damaraland and Kunene – vast areas of wilderness where you could spend weeks, months, or even years and barely see another sole.
+My most recent visit to Namibia took me through Damaraland and Kunene – vast areas of wilderness where you could spend weeks, months, or even years and barely see another soul.
 It’s a place of dramatic and contrasting scenery.
 An area rich in interesting desert-adapted flora and fauna.
 Somewhere for a true adventure in the wilds of Africa.

 Damaraland and Kunene are the jewel in the crown of Namibia’s wilderness areas.
 Millions of years of volcanic and tectonic activity have created natural springs forced to the surface by beds of basalt and granite rock so that wildlife and vegetation can survive in the area despite the lack of rainfall.
 A lack of local villages, tourists, and no fences at all make this the perfect place to escape civilisation in to the wilds of Africa … an area the size of Switzerland just waiting to be explored!